lupyuen/lupyuen.github.io/src/rust5.md

 }
 ```

-# Compile for QEMU RISC-V 64-bit
+# Compile for QEMU 64-bit RISC-V

-First we test on QEMU RISC-V 64-bit...
+First we test on QEMU 64-bit RISC-V...

-Follow the steps below to compile Apache NuttX RTOS for QEMU RISC-V 64-bit...
+Follow the steps below to compile Apache NuttX RTOS for QEMU 64-bit RISC-V...

 - TODO